desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/DR/VERSION/targets/PHASE/RESOLVE/OBSCON/PHASEtargets-OBSCON-RESOLVE-hp-HP.rst

 targets
 =======

-:Summary: DESI target selection files include a single binary table containing
+:Summary: DESI target selection files include a binary table containing
     the targets in a (nested) HEALPixel.
 They store the variables used by target selection (*e.g.* fluxes), variables needed by fiber assignment (*e.g.*
     RA, DEC), and variables needed for traceability (*e.g.* DESITARGET, TARGETID).